What is a ruptured disc?

-Types of Ruptured Disc
+Types of ruptured disc

-- Typically caused due to injury, Concentric Tears affect the disc by creating separation in the lamellae or membrane layers protecting the disc.
+- Typically caused due to injury, concentric tears affect the disc by creating separation in the lamellae or membrane layers protecting the disc.

-- Spanning the height of the disc and extending from the center outward, Radial Tears occur naturally with aging and are the most common cause of disc herniation in patients.
+- Spanning the height of the disc and extending from the center outward, radial tears occur naturally with aging and are the most common cause of disc herniation in patients.

-Patients suffering from ruptured discs most commonly find their condition identified via the use of MRI.
-When looking at a MRI, ruptured discs often exhibit signs of degeneration which may include deformed centers, dehydration and/or actual nucleic spillage into the spinal cavities surrounding the disc.
-Carefully coupled with a physical exam, our doctors are able to determine the severity of discomfort and pain in relation to the suspected disc as well as an appropriate course of action in relieving discogenic pain.
+On MRIs these discs often exhibit signs of degeneration which may include deformed centers, dehydration and nucleic spillage into the spinal cavities surrounding the disc.
+Doctors usually follow with a physical exam.
+Our doctors will work with you to determine the severity of discomfort and pain in relation to the suspected disc, and determine an appropriate course of action in relieving discogenic pain.

 Ruptured disc treatment

 Once the disc suspected for causing pain or discomfort is identified, treatment can start.
 Beginning with a series of conservative management techniques, we will attempt to aid the disc in self repair through non-surgical means.
 Should these medical techniques prove ineffective or the pain becomes overwhelming, our team of doctors will proceed with interventional pain management or ruptured disc surgery.

 If surgery is recommend, it is important to know that Deuk Spine Institute is the leader in minimally invasive spine surgery.
 Our laser spine surgery actually helps the body heal on its own and has a 95% success rate and does not weaken of damage the spine.